Assassination of Marielle Franco

-The assassination of Marielle Franco, councilwoman of Rio de Janeiro for the PSOL, was a crime which took place on March 14, 2018, in Estácio, the central region of the city.
-The criminals were in a car that pulled up alongside the councilwoman's car and fired several shots, which also killed the driver.
-The investigation conducted by the authorities pointed to political motivations.
+Marielle Franco, a Brazilian politician and activist, was fatally shot on March 14, 2018, in Estácio, Rio de Janeiro, Brazil.
+The assassins were in a car that pulled up alongside the Rio de Janeiro councilwoman's car and fired several shots, which also killed the driver, Anderson Gomes.
+Former military police officers Ronnie Lessa and Élcio Vieira de Queiroz confessed to the killings and were sentenced to 59 and 78 years in prison, respectively.

-Description
+Assassination

-Marielle arrived at the Casa das Pretas, on rua dos Inválidos, in Lapa, to mediate a debate promoted by the Socialism and Liberty Party (PSOL) with young black women, around 7:00pm.
+Marielle arrived at the Casa das Pretas, on rua dos Inválidos, in Lapa, to mediate a debate promoted by the Socialism and Liberty Party (PSOL) with young black women, around 7:00 pm.
 According to images obtained by the police, a Cobalt with a Nova Iguaçu license plate, a city in the Baixada Fluminense region of Rio de Janeiro, was parked near the venue.

-Around 11:00 pm, Marielle left the Casa das Pretas with an aide and a driver, and was soon followed by a car of the same model that had been parked near the site.
-Around 11:30 PM, on Joaquim Paralhes Street, in Estácio, a vehicle pulled up next to Marielle's car fired thirteen shots.
+Around 11:00 pm, Marielle left the Casa das Pretas with an aide and a driver and was soon followed by a car of the same model that had been parked near the site.
+Around 11:30 PM, on Joaquim Paralhes Street in Estácio, thirteen shots were fired from a vehicle pulled up next to Marielle's car.
 Nine hit the car frame and four hit the windows.
 The councilwoman was hit by three shots to the head and one to the neck and the driver was shot at least three times in the back, killing them both.
-The aide was hit by shrapnel, taken to hospital and later released.
+The aide was hit by shrapnel, taken to a hospital, and was later released.
 Police stated that they believe her car was pursued for about four kilometers.
 The executioners fled the scene without taking any property.